Surface Chemistry, Absorption, Adsorption, Application and Uses

 Factor Affecting Adsorption

-There are two things required for adsorption are adsorbate and adsorbent following are some factors that affect adsorption.
+There are two things required for adsorption adsorbate and adsorbent following are some factors that affect adsorption.

 (i) Nature of adsorbent